Italian Island Summer (Wish I Bought a Camera Before Traveling)

 There’s two swimmers in the water and a man cleaning the front of his beach club (and people said Europeans don’t work hard in the summer, it was 5:40am)

-I do a 10 minute meditation, journal and walk to the closest espresso bar.
 On my way, ahead of me is a man with a dog who both get into the tiniest little pick up truck, the driver on the right side and the dog was happily sitting passenger.

 I instantly smiled at them and saw the man turn in the back window and smile at me.
-I approach the espresso bar, greeted with Italian grandpas smoking their cigarettes, chatting loudly compared to what I was around.
+I approach the espresso bar, accompanied by Italian grandpas smoking their cigarettes, chatting it up loudly compared to what I was just around.
+I ordered a macchiato for one euro and sipped it at the counter as I joined them.